FriendsOfSymfony/FOSHttpCache/doc/user-context.rst

 .. note::

-    If you base the user hash on the Cookie header, you should :ref:`clean up that header <cookie_header>` to make the hash request properly cacheable.
+    If you base the user hash on the Cookie header, you should clean up that header to make the hash request properly cacheable: :ref:`Varnish <varnish_cookie_header>`, :ref:`Symfony HttpCache <symfony_cookie_header>`.

 The Original Request
 --------------------